-3 Painting I focuses on developing concepts of pictorial design and painting skills and techniques.
-Students will create compositions using traditional subject matter, including still-life and landscape.
-Offered Spring.
+Painting I is designed to focus upon developing concepts of pictorial design with emphasis on the development of painting skills and techniques.
+Students will create compositions using traditional subject- matter, including still-life and landscape.
+Spring

-ART 330 Graphic Design II
+Graphic Design II

 Graphic Design II is an advanced course in graphic design.
 Students continue work with the formal and technical aspects of typography, illustration and computer-assisted imagery.
-Offered Spring.
+Spring.

-African, African-American, and Caribbean Art Item #Program
+African, African-American, and Caribbean Art

-African, African-American, and Caribbean Art is a survey of the major art styles of Africa and the African Diaspora in the United States and the West Indies.
-Offered Fall.
+African, African-American, and Caribbean Art is designed to be a survey of the major art styles of Africa and the African Diaspora in the United States and the West Indies.
+Fall.